changmin-yu/COIN_Python/README.md

 Python implementation of the COIN (COntextual INference) model [[1](#references)].
 The original MATLAB implementation can be found [here](https://github.com/jamesheald/COIN).

 I wish to thank James Heald for his help in reproducing his codes.
 All mistakes are mine and mine only.
-Please contact me at changmin.yu98[at]gmail.com.
+Please contact me at changmin.yu98[at]gmail.com if you have question about the implementation.

 ### References